andrej-moor/sTudoo/docs/team-eval/goals.md

 ## Team Goals

-Our Team goals are:
+Our Team goals were:
-- [x] To Creating a MVP that works and has a userfriendly UI.
+- [x] To create a MVP that works and has a userfriendly UI.
 - [x] To have regular feedback sessions and checkups.
 - [x] To get a throughout understanding of the individual contributions
 - [x] To break down the project in a fair and accomplishable amount of workload for each of us.

+### Technical Achieved Goals

+A detailed view of the implementation and sub goals can be seen as a MVP and be found in the [Contributions](/docs/team-eval/contributions.md) section.

+### Technical Missed Goals

+- [ ] Implementation of the color warning system for projects that are close to deadline
+- [ ] Edit functionality of classes, projects & todos
+- [ ] Edit functionality of user data
+- [ ] The views of:
+  - [ ] 'All-Projects-Belonging' to a specific class
+  - [ ] 'All-Todos-Belonging' to a project class
+  - [ ] 'All-Todos-Belonging' to a cpecific class

-## Jana
+## Jana's Goals

-Jana's goals are:
+Jana's goals were:
 - [x] Become familiar with Python in web development environments
 - [x] Stay organized through the implementation and git version controls
 - [x] Implement the Python and database contents

-## Andreas
+## Andreas' Goals
-Andy's goals are:
+Andy's goals were:
 - [x] Become confident in functional and OOP programming in Python & Flask
 - [x] Being able to create a userfriendly GUI with HTML, CSS & Ninja
 - [x]  Being able to use Git & Github on a level that I can seamlessly collaborate with other developers